iszczesniak/cpp/memory/index.md

 * how data is passed to and returned from a function (which is called the call convention).

-C++ has to respect the basic requirements of an operating system, but the rest is up to C++.
+The memory model of C++ has to respect the basic requirements of an operating system, but the rest is up to C++.

 ## The basic requirements of an operating system